Skip to content

 Experience Layers

-1. Runtime Layer: local emulator + adb + task loop + persistence.
+1. Runtime Layer: local target runtime (adb) + task loop + persistence.

-2. Control Layer: CLI, Telegram gateway, and native panel.
+2. Control Layer: CLI, Telegram gateway, and web dashboard.

 3. Trust Layer: local storage, auditable sessions, script guardrails, controlled execution.

-4. Collaboration Layer: human and agent can share control over the same mobile runtime.
+4. Collaboration Layer: human and agent share control through execution + approval boundaries.

 User Scenarios